bonetics/rack-rewrite-dynamic/README.md

 The only requirement is to have a perform instance method that receives a match object of the url and a rack_env object containing the request information from the rack environment.
-To bring in some functionality that should be usefull include our base module.
+To bring in some functionality that should be useful include our base module.

 ```ruby
 class MyRewriter